ComplexNetTSP/Power_grids/README.md

 - Countries
 - Continents

-As their names suggest, Countries contains the data for different countries and Continents the data for different continents.
+As their names suggest, *italic* Countries *italic* contains the data for different countries and Continents the data for different continents.
 The architecture is the same for both folders.
 For each country/continent, their are 4 subfolders :

 - Nodes : contains the raw nodes data
 - Edges : contains the raw edges data